 A housing focused model must be followed with all projects funded by DWS-OHS.
-The purpose of any case management activity should be to assess the client's needs, connect and make referrals to community-based providers, and engage the client in developing an applicable housing focused service plan (House Bill 0298).
+The purpose of any case management activity should be to assess the client's needs, connect and make referrals to community-based providers, engage the client in developing an applicable housing focused service plan, and follow up on the status of addressing a client's needs.
 Case management services must be routinely attempted with clients and program assistance may not be contingent on the client participating in such activities.
 A client must not be evicted or terminated from a project for failure to meet with a case manager.
 Both case management activities and service plans should be used as a collaboration tool between community-based providers where consent has been granted and the collaboration will help meet the needs of a participating individual.

 Case managers must utilize the Utah Homeless Management Information System (UHMIS) or an approved UHMIS comparable database to record case management services and service plan progress.
-Service plans must be created with the client within the project-based timeframe below and entered in accordance with all applicable data standards.
+Service plans should be created with the client within the project-based timeframe below and entered in accordance with all applicable data standards.

-Project Type Service Plan Should be CREATED Within Rapid Re-housing and Homeless Prevention (7) days from the day the client entered the project Transitional Housing (7) days from the day the client entered the project Permanent Supportive Housing (7) days from the day the client entered the project Emergency Shelter (Entry/Exit) (7) days from the day the client entered the project Emergency Shelter (Night by Night) By the 7th bed night service the client receives during the enrollment Street Outreach By the 7th day of service the client receives during the enrollment
+Project Type Service Plan Should be CREATED Within Rapid Re-housing and Homeless Prevention (7) calendar days of project enrollment Transitional Housing (7) calendar days of project enrollment Permanent Supportive Housing (7) calendar days of project enrollment Emergency Shelter (Entry/Exit) (7) calendar days of project enrollment Emergency Shelter (Night by Night) (7) calendar days of project enrollment Street Outreach (7) calendar days of project enrollment